-- SD card slot: If your computer is equipped with an SD card slot, the card can be inserted directly in the slot. - SD card reader: Connect a card reader (available separately from third-party suppliers) to the computer and insert the memory card.

-2 Start Nikon Transfer 2.
+- SD card slot: If your computer is equipped with an SD card slot, the card can be inserted directly in the slot. - SD card reader: Connect a card reader (available separately from third-party suppliers) to the computer and insert the memory card. - 2 Start Nikon Transfer 2 component of ViewNX 2.

-If a message is displayed prompting you to choose a program, select Nikon Transfer 2.
+If a message is displayed prompting you to choose a program, select Nikon Transfer 2. - Windows 7

-Windows 7